jagregory/abrash-zen-of-asm/src/chapter-07.md

 Gee, if *mod-reg-rm* addressing is so flexible, why don't we use it for all memory accesses?
 For that matter, why does the 8088 even *have* any other addressing modes?

 One reason is that *mod-reg-rm* addressing doesn't work with all instructions.
-For example, the string instructions can't use *mod-reg-rm* addressing, and neither can `xlat`, which we'll encounter later in this chapter.
-Nonetheless, most instructions, including `mov`, `add`, `adc`, `sub`, `sbb`, `cmp`, `and`, `or`, `xor`, `neg`, `not`, `mul`, `div`, and more, do support *mod-reg-rm* addressing, so it would seem that there must be some other reason for the existence of other addressing modes.
+For example, the string instructions can't use *mod-reg-rm* addressing, and neither can `xlat`{.nasm}, which we'll encounter later in this chapter.
+Nonetheless, most instructions, including `mov`{.nasm}, `add`{.nasm}, `adc`{.nasm}, `sub`{.nasm}, `sbb`{.nasm}, `cmp`{.nasm}, `and`{.nasm}, `or`{.nasm}, `xor`{.nasm}, `neg`{.nasm}, `not`{.nasm}, `mul`{.nasm}, `div`{.nasm}, and more, do support *mod-reg-rm* addressing, so it would seem that there must be some other reason for the existence of other addressing modes.

 And indeed there is another reason for the existence of other addressing modes.
 In fact, there are two reasons: speed and size. *mod-reg-rm* addressing is more flexible than other addressing modes — and it also produces the largest, slowest code around.

 It's easy to understand why *mod-reg-rm* addressing produces larger code than other memory addressing modes.
 The bits needed to encode *mod-reg-rm* addressing's many possible source, destination, and addressing mode combinations increase the size of *mod-reg-rm* instructions, and displacement bytes can make *mod-reg-rm* instructions larger still.
-It stands to reason that the string instruction `lods`, which always loads AL from the memory location pointed to by DS:SI, should have fewer instruction bytes than the *mod-reg-rm* instruction `mov al,[si]`, which selects AL from 8 possible destination registers, and which selects the memory location pointed to by SI from among 32 possible source operands.
+It stands to reason that the string instruction `lods`{.nasm}, which always loads AL from the memory location pointed to by DS:SI, should have fewer instruction bytes than the *mod-reg-rm* instruction `mov al,[si]`{.nasm}, which selects AL from 8 possible destination registers, and which selects the memory location pointed to by SI from among 32 possible source operands.

 It's less obvious why *mod-reg-rm* addressing is slower than other memory addressing modes.
 One major reason falls out from the larger size of *mod-reg-rm* instructions; we've already established that instructions with more instruction bytes tend to run more slowly, simply because it takes time to fetch those extra instruction bytes.
 That's not the whole story, however.
 It takes the 8088 a variable but considerable amount of time — 5 to 12 cycles — to calculate memory addresses from *mod-reg-rm* bytes.
 Those lengthy calculations, known as effective address (EA) calculations, are our next topic.

 Before we proceed to EA calculations, I'd like to point out that slow and bulky as *mod-reg-rm* addressing is, it's still the workhorse memory addressing mode of the 8088.
-It's also the addressing mode used by many register-only instructions, such as `add dx,bx` and `mov al,dl`, with the *mod-reg-rm* byte selecting register rather than memory operands.
+It's also the addressing mode used by many register-only instructions, such as `add dx,bx`{.nasm} and `mov al,dl`{.nasm}, with the *mod-reg-rm* byte selecting register rather than memory operands.
 My goodness, some instructions don't even *have* a non-*mod-reg-rm* addressing mode.
 Without a doubt, you'll be using *mod-reg-rm* addressing often in your code, so we'll take the time to learn how to use it well.

 Nonetheless, the less-flexible addressing modes are generally shorter and faster than *mod-reg-rm* addressing.
 As we'll see throughout *The Zen of Assembly Language*, one key to high-performance code is avoiding *mod-reg-rm* addressing as much as possible.